howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

 Basic data wrangling
 ====================

-We find that students often strugle with R, is its inconsistency in syntax and output of functions.
+We find that students often struggle with R, is its inconsistency in syntax and output of functions.
 As an example consider that if we define

 ``` r
 x <- data.frame(a = 1:6, b = 7:12)